 In 2001, Border Crossers was named and founded by Sachi Feris.
-From 2001 thru 2010, Border Crossers worked directly with students, teaching them to “cross borders” with one another, to develop understandings that would help dismantle racism.
+From 2001 through 2010, Border Crossers worked directly with students, teaching them to “cross borders” with one another, to develop understandings that would help dismantle racism.

-In 2010, the mission and direction of Border Crossers shifted to training educators to disrupt and dismantle racism in their classrooms, communities and homes.
+In 2010, the mission and direction of Border Crossers shifted to training educators to disrupt and dismantle racism in their classrooms, communities, and homes.
 We continue to believe in the power and potential of youth to advance racial justice, but we know that they cannot—nor should they—do it alone.

 Since 2010, we have trained thousands of educators—from parents to teachers to coaches—to disrupt and dismantle racism wherever children learn, whether in a classroom, at the dinner table, or on a theater stage.